felixgift254-source/airbnb-clone-project/README.md

 - Performance: Limits fonts/weights to those actually used, reducing payload.
 - Maintainability: Single source of truth (variables/tokens) reduces duplicated values and bugs.
 - Clear UX hierarchy: Defined sizes and weights create predictable visual rhythm and scanning patterns.
+-

+## Project Roles and Responsibilities

+This section outlines the core roles on the project and their primary responsibilities.
+Clear role definitions help ensure accountability, faster delivery, and a high-quality product.

+- Project Manager
+  - Key responsibilities: Plan and track project timelines, coordinate cross-team work, manage risks and dependencies, communicate progress to stakeholders, and remove blockers for the team.
+  - Contribution: Keeps the project on schedule and aligned with business goals, enabling teams to focus on delivery.

+- Product Owner
+  - Key responsibilities: Define and prioritize the product backlog, write and refine user stories/acceptance criteria, decide on feature priorities, and represent customer and business needs.
+  - Contribution: Ensures the team builds the right product by providing clear priorities and acceptance criteria.

+- Scrum Master
+  - Key responsibilities: Facilitate Agile ceremonies (standups, sprint planning, retrospectives), coach the team on Scrum practices, remove impediments, and protect the team from external interruptions.
+  - Contribution: Improves team productivity and process health, helping deliver predictable value each sprint.

+- Frontend Developers
+  - Key responsibilities: Implement UI components, build responsive layouts, integrate with APIs, ensure accessibility, write unit and integration tests for UI, and optimize performance.
+  - Contribution: Deliver a usable, performant, and accessible user experience that matches the design.

+- Backend Developers
+  - Key responsibilities: Design and implement APIs, manage data models and database schema, handle authentication/authorization, enforce business logic, and write backend tests.
+  - Contribution: Provide reliable, secure, and scalable server-side functionality that powers the frontend.

+- Designers (UI/UX)
+  - Key responsibilities: Create user flows, wireframes, high-fidelity mockups, design system tokens, and handoff assets; run usability testing and iterate on designs.
+  - Contribution: Provide a clear, accessible, and delightful user interface that guides implementation and reduces rework.

+- QA / Testers
+  - Key responsibilities: Define test plans, write and execute test cases (manual and automated), report and verify bugs, and ensure feature acceptance criteria are met.
+  - Contribution: Maintain product quality by catching regressions and preventing defects from reaching users.

+- DevOps Engineers
+  - Key responsibilities: Configure CI/CD pipelines, manage infrastructure (IaC), monitor application health and logs, automate deployments, and manage environments (staging/production).
+  - Contribution: Ensure reliable deployments, scalable infrastructure, and effective monitoring so the team can ship with confidence.

+Notes on collaboration
+- Cross-functional pairing: Encourage designers, frontend, and backend developers to pair early on complex features to reduce misunderstandings.
+- Shared ownership: While roles have primary responsibilities, encourage shared ownership of quality and product outcomes across the team.
+- Communication: Regular demos, backlog grooming, and clear acceptance criteria help reduce rework and align expectations.